Home - Salad - Orzo Pasta Salad with Asparagus

 All about orzo

-It makes sense that orzo pasta is so versatile and easy to like.
+Among all my pasta recipes, orzo is one of the most versatile to plan a meal around, and it’s easy to like.
 Orzo is a rice-shaped pasta made of durum wheat.
-It’s one of a variety of tiny pasta shapes, or “pastina”.
+It’s one of a variety of tiny pasta shapes called “pastina” in Italian.

 • Fun Fact: The word “orzo” is the Italian word for barley, a grain often used as a substitute for rice and pasta in parts of northern Italy.